 Will Tacit Consent Apply?

-No. It is in the public interest that the authority must process your application before it can be granted.
+No. It is in the public interest that the regulator process your application before it can be granted.
 Additionally, if your application has not been determined after the permitted period, it will automatically be deemed as "refused", unless an extension has been agreed between you and the regulator.
-If you have not heard from the local authority within a reasonable period, please contact them.
+If you have not heard from the regulator within a reasonable period, please contact them.

 How to Apply

 If you need to apply for a new Part A2 LA-IPPC or Part B LA-PPC Environmental Permit or to vary an existing Environmental Permit, please contact Environmental Health by using the contact us link quoting New Application (link sends e-mail)

 Types of installation

 These include the larger industries such as power stations and chemical plants.
 A1 installations are regulated by the Environment Agency who control emissions of pollutants to air, land and water.

 A1 and A2 industries have pollution controls to protect the environment from emissions to air, water (including discharges to sewer) and land including any other activities that may have an environmental impact hence the term 'integrated pollution prevention and control'.

 These include smaller installations ranging from dry cleaners and petrol stations to roadstone coating to land or water and are only regulated for emissions to air.
 Mobile installations: Part A(2) and B mobile units such as stone crushers are regulated by the local authority where their head office or principle place of business is located.
 Operators of these units are required to inform the regulating authority of their location.
 As before Part A(1) mobile units are regulated by the Environment Agency.

 Operators of installations like those mentioned above must obtain a permit to operate.
 An application fee must accompany the application for permit.
 For the charging scheme please either contact Cannock Chase Councils Environmental Protection Team or refer to Defra's site at: